top of page

 Our work involves fabrication of mesoscopic and nanoscale devices and performing low-temperature transport and magnetic measurements.

-December 5, 2024: Shivesh's paper on "Four-fold Anisotropic Magnetoresistance in Antiferromagnetic Epitaxial Thin Films of MnPtxPd1-x" is now available on arxiv.
+May 27, 2025: Shivesh's paper on "Four-fold Anisotropic Magnetoresistance in Antiferromagnetic Epitaxial Thin Films of MnPtxPd1-x" accepted in Physical Review B. Congratulations! arxiv version.

-November 4, 2024: Debjoty and Shivesh's paper, "Imprinting electrically switchable scalar spin chirality by anisotropic strain in a Kagome antiferromagnet" is now available on arxiv.
+May 5, 2025: Debjoty and Shivesh's paper, "Imprinting electrically switchable scalar spin chirality by anisotropic strain in a Kagome antiferromagnet" accepted in Advanced Science.
+Congratulations! arxiv version.

 Current Research Themes